 Your content needs to go through a lot of people from the initial idea to its eventual publication.
-While your team's designers and writers may have no problem adhering to your brand logo, colors, and tone of voice, we all know colleagues that get a little trigger-happy with the publish button and release marketing materials to the masses that don't fit the message your brand is trying to promote.
+While your team's designers and writers may have no problem adhering to your brand logos, colors, and tone of voice, we all know colleagues that get a little trigger-happy with the publish button and release marketing materials to the masses that don't fit the message your brand is trying to promote.
 And this can end up giving the wrong impression to the consumers you're trying so hard to engage with.

 Get to the source of the inconsistency